Epistemology gives a Future to Complementarity in Human-AI Interactions: Recommendations for Design, Governance and Future Research

 \subsection{Recommendations for AI governance and policy}

 Regulators and institutions should avoid mandating complementarity as a compliance target, because doing so encourages optimization of a relative, binary metric while leaving the broader reliability of the socio-technical process underspecified.
-Governance should instead evaluate PT-HAIs as evolving practices and require evidence of reliability across (1) interaction-level performance (\texttt{type-RI$_1$}), (2) epistemic validity and validation standards (\texttt{type-RI$_2$}), and (3) socio-technical stabilization and accountability mechanisms (\texttt{type-RI$_3$}).
-In high-stakes settings this includes lifecycle obligations---monitoring, incident reporting, update documentation, revalidation triggers, and competence maintenance---because distribution shift, model updates, and human learning can rapidly erode the historical basis for justification.
-A \emph{human-AI team lifecycle-sensitive approach} to their reliability as computational processes align with regulatory logic emphasized in the EU AI Act for high-risk AI systems---see Article 3(20) and Annex IV, Section 9 \citep{EU_AI_Act_2024}.
+Governance should evaluate PT-HAIs as evolving socio-technical practices rather than as static performance snapshots.
+In high-stakes settings, this requires collecting evidence of reliability through lifecycle-sensitive obligations such as monitoring, incident reporting, update documentation, revalidation triggers, and competence maintenance, since distribution shift, model updates, and human learning can rapidly erode the historical basis for justification.
+This lifecycle-sensitive view on human-AI team reliability aligns with regulatory logics already visible in high-risk AI governance, for instance in the EU AI Act's emphasis on post-deployment monitoring, technical documentation, and change management---see Article 3(20) and Annex IV, Section 9 \citep{EU_AI_Act_2024}.
 More generally, policy should enforce proportionality: epistemic gains attributable to human-AI interaction should be commensurate with the cognitive and institutional burdens needed to sustain them, and small or fragile gains should trigger tighter scoping and stronger oversight requirements.